Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 If you’re starting to see the signs of male pattern baldness (like a receding hairline or overall thinning) and want to take finasteride, there are a few options for getting a prescription:

-While you need a prescription to get finasteride, you can couple it with other effective over-the-counter hair loss treatments for stacking benefits.
+While you need a prescription for finasteride, you can couple it with other effective over-the-counter hair loss treatments to stack the benefits.
 Talk to your healthcare provider about stacking the following options when you use finasteride:

 Minoxidil